Zero rest-mass fields and the Newman-Penrose constants on flat space: Conclusions

 \subsection{Acknowledgements}

-E. Gasper\'in gratefully acknowledges the support from Consejo Nacional de Ciencia y Tecnolog\'ia (CONACyT Scholarship 494039/218141).
-The authors thank the hospitality of the Gravitational Physics Group of the Faculty of Physics of the University of Vienna during a scientific visit in the course of which this research was completed.
+We have profited from discussions with D. Hilditch, M. Magdy Ali Mohamed, M. Minnuci and G. Taujanskas.
+EG gratefully acknowledges the support from Consejo Nacional de Ciencia y Tecnolog\'ia (CONACyT Scholarship 494039/218141) in the early stages of this article and The European Union’s H2020 ERC Consolidator Grant “Matter and Strong-Field Gravity: New Frontiers in Einstein’s Theory,” Grant Agreement No. MaGRaTh-646597, the PO FEDER-FSE Bourgogne 2014/2020 program as well as the EIPHI Graduate School (contract ANR-17-EURE-0002) as part of the ISA 2019 project, during its completion.
+EG and JAVK, thank, respectively, the hospitality of the Gravitational Physics Group of the Faculty of Physics of the University of Vienna and the GRIT group at CENTRA of Instituto Superior T\'ecnico during a scientific visit.